mg979/vim-xtabline/README.md

 * Tab bookmarks: save and reload a tab with all its buffers and its CWD

+* Session management: load/save sessions, with timestamping and descroiptions

+* Reopen last closed tab (with buffers and CWD)

 * Tab-todo: customizable command to open a todo file for that tab

 * *fzf-vim* integration:
     - open/delete multiple *Tab Buffers* at once.
     - access *Tab Bookmarks* or *NERDTreeBookmarks*.
+    - session management

 * *vim-obsession* support for CWDs persistance across sessions

 ---

 #### Requirements